ohler55/ojg/design.md

 ## Planning

 Like any journey it starts with the planning.
-Yeah, I know, its called requirement gathering but casting it as planning a journey sounds like more fun and this was all about enjoying the discoveries on the journey.
+Yeah, I know, its called requirement gathering but casting it as planning a journey is more fun and this was all about enjoying the discoveries on the journey.
 The journey takes place in the land of OjG which stands for Oj for Go.
 [Oj](https://github.com/ohler55/oj) or Optimized JSON being a popular gem I wrote for Ruby.

 First, JSON parsing and any frequently used operations such as JSONPath evaluation had to be fast over everything else.
 With the luxury of not having to follow the existing Go json package API the API could be designed for the best performance.

-The journey would visit several areas.
-In each area the planning would vary from the the others.
+The journey would visit several areas each with it's own landscape and different problems to solve.

 ### Generic Data

-The first area to visit was generic data.
-Not to be confused with the propose Go generics.
-That a completely different animal and has nothing to do with whats being referred to as generic data here.
-In building tool or packages for reuse the data acted on by those tools needs to be navigable.
+The first visit was to generic data.
+Not to be confused with the proposed Go generics.
+Thats a completely different animal and has nothing to do with whats being referred to as generic data here.
+In building tools or packages for reuse the data acted on by those tools needs to be navigable.

 Reflection can be used but that gets a bit tricky when dealing with private fields or field that can't be converted to something that can say be written as a JSON element.
+Other options are often better.

-Another approach is to use simple Go types such as bool, int64, []interface{}, and other types that map directly on to JSON or some other subset of all possible Go types.
-If too open, such as with []interface{} it is still possible for the user to put unsupported types into the data.
-Not to pick out any package specifically but it is frustrating to see an argument type of interface{} and then no documentation describing that the supported types are.
+Another approach is to use simple Go types such as `bool`, `int64`, `[]interface{}`, and other types that map directly on to JSON or some other subset of all possible Go types.
+If too open, such as with `[]interface{}` it is still possible for the user to put unsupported types into the data.
+Not to pick out any package specifically but it is frustrating to see an argument type of `interface{}` in an API and then no documentation describing that the supported types are.

 There is another approach though.
 Define a set of types that can be in a collection and use those types.
-With this approach, the generic data implementation has to support the basic JSON types of `null`, boolean, number, string, array, and object.
+With this approach, the generic data implementation has to support the basic JSON types of `null`, `boolean`, `int64`, `float64`, `string`, array, and object.
 In addition time should be supported.
-In both JSON use in Ruby and Go time has alway been needed.
-Time is just too much apart of any set of data to leave it out.
+From experience in both JSON use in Ruby and Go time has alway been needed.
+Time is just too much a part of any set of data to leave it out.

 The generic data had to be type safe.
 It would not do to have an element that could not be encoded as JSON in the data.

 A frequent operation for generic data is to store that data into a JSON database or similar.
-That meant converting to simple Go types of nil, bool, int64, float64, string, []interface{}, and map[string]interface{} had to be fast.
+That meant converting to simple Go types of `nil`, `bool`, `int64`, `float64`, `string`, `[]interface{}`, and `map[string]interface{}` had to be fast.

 Also planned for this part of the journey was methods on the types to support getting, setting, and deleting elements using JSONPath.
 The